xiaoxinghu/datacraft-samples/README.md

 ## Setup

-Run `bundle install` to install necessary gem for the examples to work.
+Run `bundle install` to install necessary gems for the examples to work.